dpkass/Okey/ReadMe.md

 ### Run

-To start the Emualtor, just run the
+To start the Emualtor, just run the Main Class.
+As for now, there is now GUI, but I will make sure to implement it soon.

 #### I'm thinking of trying to optimize (with AI tools) the way of playing the match as a player.
 Either in this or another repo.
 I will leave the link here, if I were to do so.